Miss BumBum Suzy Cortez Gets On All Fours In A Bunny Mask In Sizzling Pic

 Others simply expressed their thoughts in emoji, most commonly using the fire, peach, and heart-eye face.

 Having won the Miss BumBum competition in both 2015 and 2019, Suzy often posts pictures that highlight her most famous feature.
-Another recent shot that flattered her asset included a tight minidress that hugged her curves, as covered by The Inquisitr.
+Another recent shot that flattered her asset featured a tight mini dress that hugged her curves, as covered by The Inquisitr.